Summarize this article using AI

 - Software engineering payment increases with time.

-- The FDE compensation may be increased early as the responsibility is broader.
+- The FDE salary may be increased early as the responsibility is broader.

 Both professions have good financial opportunities, the distinction is the complexity of the job and exposure.